AdobeDocs/journey-optimizer-learn.en/help/loyalty/introduction-to-loyalty/understand-loyalty-challenge-concepts.md

 ---
-title: Understand loyalty challenge concepts  - Slideshow
+title: Understand loyalty challenge concepts
-description: In this lesson, you learn the core concepts and vocabulary behind Journey Optimizer Loyalty.
+description: Understand the core concepts and vocabulary behind Journey Optimizer Loyalty.
 You learn what makes up a loyalty challenge - challenges, tasks, and rewards - and how the pieces fit together, so you have the mental model you need before building one in the next module.
 role: Admin, User
 level: Beginner
 doc-type: Slideshow